mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 It is also important to recognise that a protocol can use distributed consensus for some functions, but still have centralization risk elsewhere.
 Even when distributed consensus is used exclusively (which is uncommon, due to the associated costs), some degree of coordination is still necessary -- whether that be through governance of the function itself, creation of shared implementations, or documentation of shared wire protocols.
 That represents centralization risk, just at a different layer (inherited or platform, depending on the circumstances).

 These potential shortcomings do not rule out the use of distributed consensus technologies for every use case.
-They do, however, caution against relying upon these technologies uncritically.
+They do, however, caution against relying upon these technologies to avoid centralization uncritically.

-# Guidelines for Protocol Designers {#considerations}
+# What Should Internet Standards Do? {#considerations}

-While the following recommendations are not a complete guide, they can be a starting point for avoiding or mitigating centralization in Internet protocols.
+Centralization is driven by powerful forces -- both economic and social -- as well as the network effects that come with Internet scale.
+Moreover, because permissionless innovation is a core value for the Internet, and yet much of the centralization we see is by proprietary platforms that take advantage of this nature, the controls available to standards efforts on their own are very limited.

+Nevertheless, while standards bodies on their own cannot prevent centralization, there are meaningful steps that can be taken to prevent some functions from exhibiting some forms of centralization.
+There are also valuable contributions that standards efforts can make to other, more effective forms of regulation.

-## Allow Intermediation Sparingly {#intermediation}
+## Scrutinize Intermediation {#intermediation}

 The introduction of an intermediary role -- i.e., one that performs a function but is not a first party to communication -- adds centralization risk to Internet protocols, because it brings opportunities for control and observation.
 Even when the protocol is federated (see {{federation}}) to avoid direct centralization, significant indirect centralization risks exist when intermediation is allowed.